astronomer/docs/learn/airflow-duckdb.md

     <CodeBlock language="python">{duckdb_tutorial_dag_1}</CodeBlock>

-    This simple DAG shows how you can pass a Pandas dataframe from an upstream task into a task utilizing the duckdb Python package to create and query a table in DuckDB.
+    This simple DAG passes a Pandas dataframe from an upstream task to a downstream task.
+The downstream task uses the duckdb Python package to create and query a table in DuckDB.
 You can control the database you connect to by changing the string in the `duckdb.connect()` function:

-    - Use an empty string to utilize an in-memory database: `duckdb.connect("")`.
+    - Use an empty string to utilize an in-memory database (For example, `duckdb.connect("")`).
-    - Specify a local file path to create/connect to a local DuckDB database in which your table will persist: `duckdb.connect("include/my_garden_ducks.db")`
+    - Specify a local file path to create/connect to a local DuckDB database in which your table will persist (For example, `duckdb.connect("include/my_garden_ducks.db")`)
-    - Specify a MotherDuck connection string without a database to connect to your default MotherDuck database: `duckdb.connect(f"motherduck:?token={YOUR_MOTHERDUCK_TOKEN}")`
+    - Specify a MotherDuck connection string without a database to connect to your default MotherDuck database (For example, `duckdb.connect(f"motherduck:?token={YOUR_MOTHERDUCK_TOKEN}")`).
-    - Specify a MotherDuck connection string with a database to connect to a specific MotherDuck database: `duckdb.connect(f"motherduck:MY_DB?token={YOUR_MOTHERDUCK_TOKEN}")`
+    - Specify a MotherDuck connection string with a database to connect to a specific MotherDuck database (For example, `duckdb.connect(f"motherduck:MY_DB?token={YOUR_MOTHERDUCK_TOKEN}")`)

-4. Run the DAG manually by clicking the play button and view the DAG in the grid view.
-In the logs of the `create_duckdb_table_from_pandas_df` task you will find a quack for each duck in your garden.
+4. Open Airflow at `http://localhost:8080/`.
+Run the DAG manually by clicking the play button, then click the DAG name to view the DAG in the **Grid** view.
+In the logs for `create_duckdb_table_from_pandas_df`, you will find a quack for each duck in your garden.

     ![DuckDB tutorial DAG 1 Grid view](/img/tutorials/airflow-duckdb_tutorial_dag_1_grid_view.png)

 ## Step 3: Create a DuckDB Airflow connection

-Next, you will create another DAG that uses the DuckDB Airflow provider.
+Next, you will create a DAG that instead uses the DuckDB Airflow provider.
 To use the provider, you will need to define an Airflow connection to your DuckDB database.

 1. In the Airflow UI, go to **Admin** -> **Connections** and click **+**.